percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.6.0.md

 ## Improvements

-* {{ k8spsjira(162) }}: Now [MySQL X protocol](https://www.percona.com/blog/understanding-mysql-x-all-flavors) can be used with HAProxy load balancing
+* {{ k8spsjira(162) }}: Now [MySQL X protocol :octicons-link-external-16:](https://www.percona.com/blog/understanding-mysql-x-all-flavors) can be used with HAProxy load balancing
 * {{ k8spsjira(163) }}: Percona Monitoring and Management (PMM) is now able to gather HAProxy metrics
 * {{ k8spsjira(205) }}: Update user passwords on a per-user basis instead of a cumulative update so that if an error occurs while changing a user's password, other system users are not affected
-* {{ k8spsjira(270) }}: Use more clear [Controller](https://kubernetes.io/docs/concepts/architecture/controller/) names in log messages to ease troubleshooting
+* {{ k8spsjira(270) }}: Use more clear [Controller :octicons-link-external-16:](https://kubernetes.io/docs/concepts/architecture/controller/) names in log messages to ease troubleshooting
 * {{ k8spsjira(280) }}: Full cluster crash recovery with group replication is now using MySQL shell built-in checks to detect the member with latest transactions and reboots from it, making the cluster prone to data loss
-* {{ k8spsjira(281) }}: The Operator [can now be run locally](https://github.com/percona/percona-server-mysql-operator/blob/main/CONTRIBUTING.md#1-contributing-to-the-source-tree) against a remote Kubernetes cluster, which simplifies the development process, substantially shortening the way to make and try minor code improvements
+* {{ k8spsjira(281) }}: The Operator [can now be run locally :octicons-link-external-16:](https://github.com/percona/percona-server-mysql-operator/blob/main/CONTRIBUTING.md#1-contributing-to-the-source-tree) against a remote Kubernetes cluster, which simplifies the development process, substantially shortening the way to make and try minor code improvements

 ## Bugs Fixed